What is Live Streaming Technology and How Does it Work?

 1. What is live streaming and how does it work?

-Live streaming is a technology through which you can share your video and audio streams with your viewers in real-time over the internet, much like how live TV works.
-However, live streams only work through internet-enabled devices like smartphones and tablets.
+Live streaming technology allows sharing video and audio streams with your viewers in real-time over the internet, much like how live TV works.
+However, live streams are only transmitted through internet-enabled devices.

 2. What is the difference between live TV and live streaming?

-While both live streaming and live TV enable viewers to watch content in real-time, there’s a basic difference between the two.
-Live TV works through cable or satellite broadcasting transmission.
-On the other hand, live streaming solely works through the internet and requires internet-enabled devices.
+Both broadcasting and live TV enable viewers to watch content in real-time, but there’s a basic difference between the two.
+Live TV works through cable or satellite broadcasting transmission, while live streaming solely works through the internet and requires internet-enabled devices.

 3. What are the disadvantages of live streaming?